 Round-up of the DPP-4 inhibitor CV outcome trials

-Three cardiovascular (CV) outcome trials for dipeptidyl peptidase (DPP)-4 inhibitors in patients with type 2 diabetes have so far reported their primary findings, with a fourth expected this year.
-A trial of vildagliptin in patients with heart failure has also been published.
+There are cardiovascular (CV) outcome trials for dipeptidyl peptidase (DPP)-4 inhibitors in patients with type 2 diabetes, and a trial of vildagliptin in patients with heart failure has also been published.

 The results of EXAMINE were published in The New England Journal of Medicine in 2013.
 The primary endpoint was a composite of death from CV causes, nonfatal myocardial infarction, or nonfatal stroke.